SELKO FYTERA LACTECO

 Fytera Lacteco

 Research indicates that bovine dried colostrum often has lower immunoglobulin levels compared to fresh colostrum and may lack the specific antibody profiles necessary for optimal calf immunity.
 Feeding hyperimmune bovine colostrum also means that you rely on the colostrum from other farms, which is much less natural and sustainable than improving a cow’s own colostrum.
-Unlike all these products, which are administered after birth to address colostrum deficiencies,

-Fytera Lacteco is incorporated into the cow's diet during the last 30 days of pregnancy.
-This strategy enhances the natural production of colostrum, leading to improved maternal antibody transfer and better calf health outcomes.
+Unlike all these products, which are administered after birth to address colostrum deficiencies, Fytera Lacteco is incorporated into the cow's diet during the last 30 days of pregnancy.
+This strategy can assist in enhancing the natural production of colostrum, leading to improved maternal antibody transfer and better calf health outcomes.
 This offers farmers the possibility to implement best practices for colostrum management in cow-calf operations without the need to change their daily routine.

 Administration